aleximichael/etch-a-sketch/README.md

 The core focus of the project was to practice using basic **HTML, CSS, and JavaScript**.

-As the user hovers their mouse over a grid element, it will change to a random colour.
-The colours increase in opacity by 0.1 each grid.
-Once the opacity reaches 1, it resets to 0.
-The user can adjust the size of the grid up to a 100x100 grid.
+The user can: 1) Adjust the size of the grid up to a 100x100 grid, 2) Reset the grid, and 3) Change the grid from colour from black to multi-coloured